Don't Forget the Bacon!: Plot

-The merchant knows that the boy --all along-- had correct items (six farm eggs, a cake for tea, and a pound of pears).
-But it was "Six clothes pegs, a rake for leaves, and a pile of chairs" instead.
-The boy gets confused with this odd list.
+The merchant knows that the boy was given a correct list, but it was "six clothes pegs, a rake for leaves, and a pile of chairs" that the boy asked for instead.
 While traveling back to his home, he remembers the original items (on his and his mother's grocery list).
-After he remembers the original --and correct-- items that his mother has requested, he (one by one with the original items) corrects his mistakes while traveling back home.
+After he remembers the original items that his mother requested, he corrects his mistakes while traveling back home.
 Then on the way home, he says to himself, "Six farm eggs, a cake for tea, and a pound of pears".
-After saying that, he is happy that he has remembered those three items (the six farm eggs, cake for tea, and pound of pears).
-Soon he has the list right and has the correct items.
-However, he has forgotten the bacon when he gets home.
-At that, he says out loud, "I FORGOT THE BACON!".
-That is, to which the mother gasps out loud (surprised as she hears this).
+After saying that, he is content that he has remembered those three items.
+However, he has forgotten the bacon.
+At that, he says out loud, "I forgot the bacon!", and his mother gasps out loud.

-The final page depicts the child carrying a basket and a coin purse, taking his dog attached to a leash (after his mother has collected the three items; the six farm eggs, the cake for tea, and the pound of pears) for an en-route.
-The boy's mother sets the boy off for an en-route since he forgot the bacon.
-He does an en-route probably to purchase the bacon which he forgot.
-The bacon (since it's meat), would most definitely come from a butcher's shop.
-As he and his dog do the en-route to purchase the bacon, he tells himself that he should write down a list the next time he goes out grocery shopping and his mother tells him the list (like a checklist) so he does not get distracted and forget the list again.
+The final page depicts the child (because he "forgot the bacon") carrying a basket and a coin purse, taking his dog attached to a leash on a trip to get the bacon.